composewell/streamly/INSTALL.md

 $ cabal v2-update
 ```

-### hackage version in repl
+### Using hackage version in repl

 ```
-# Pick the latest version on Hackage
+# Run repl with the latest version from Hackage
 $ cabal v2-repl --build-depends streamly

-# Pick a specific version on Hackage
+# Run repl with a specific version from Hackage
 $ cabal v2-repl --build-depends streamly==0.6.1
 ```

-### github version in repl
+### Using github version in repl

-Create a `test` directory and create a `cabal.project` file in it as follows:
+Create a directory for your playground (e.g. `test`) and create a
+`cabal.project` file in it as follows:

 ```
 packages: .